okx/exchain-java-sdk/README.md

-## OKEXChain Java SDK
+## OKExChain Java SDK

-The OKEXChain Java SDK is a lightweight Java library to interact with OKEXChain.
+The OKExChain Java SDK is a lightweight Java library to interact with OKExChain.

 ### 1.Components